 What does that mean?
 If you’re a maker or a crafter, and you make items and then list them for sale or bring them to a craft show, all those items you have up for sale are considered your inventory.
 They’re really considered inventory whether you’ve already got them listed for sale, or whether they’re in a pile waiting to be stocked.
 If it’s a finished item ready to go, then it’s part of your inventory.

-Works in progress –
+works in progress –

 If there’s stuff you’re working on that’s not “finished” but a work-in-progress, that’s considered part of your inventory too.

-Inventoriable raw materials & supplies –
+inventoriable raw materials & supplies –

 To make matters more complex, some of your materials and supplies are considered part of your inventory as well.
 We’ll discuss that in the next question.